eth2data/eth2data.github.io/README.md

 ## Data

-We have uploaded the lightest datasets under the "data" folder in this repo.
+We have uploaded the majority of the data necessary to replicate the analysis [here](https://drive.google.com/drive/folders/1SfVJcb2CbkVCDu0ytxCoYqlPwwR3ECvc?usp=sharing).
+Request, and thou shalt receive!

-For the brave among you that want to tackle the `slot_summary_stats` and the big `attestations` datasets, we have uploaded those [here](https://drive.google.com/drive/folders/1SfVJcb2CbkVCDu0ytxCoYqlPwwR3ECvc?usp=sharing).
+Some of the lighter `.csv`'s you might also find under the `data` folder in this repo.

-The attestations dataset is broken up in pieces, but we have provisioned code to merge it together and check for validity under `attestations_merge.ipynb`.
+The attestations dataset (6.6GB overall) is broken up in pieces, but we have provisioned code to merge it together and check for validity under `attestations_merge.ipynb`.

 To get acquainted with the analysis logic, we suggest first running a sandboxed version of the `attestations_aggregation_finality_analysis.ipynb` on a small subset of the attestations dataset - which you will find in the `data` folder under `atts_50k_rows.csv`.